Getting Started with OPEA¶

 Standard_D16ds_v5

 instance or larger with an Intel(R) 3rd/4th Gen Xeon(C) Scalable Processor.
-You can find this family of instances in the (US) West US Region.
+This family of instances can be found in the (US) West US Region.
 Visit for more information virtual machines on Azure.

-Select Password as Authentication type and create username and password for your instance.
+Select Password as Authentication type and create username and password for the instance.

 Choose the Allow selected ports in Inbound port rule section and select HTTP.